franciscop/franciscop.github.io/blog/a-javascript-of-two-worlds/readme.md

 layout: post.hbs
 title: A Javascript of two worlds
 description: an exploration on how Javascript world is dividing more and more
+date: 2020-08-09T11:34:13Z
 ---

-> DRAFT

 I was quietly going on my things when the thought invaded me.
-It is *so nice* to write and publish small Javascript libraries in 2018.
+It is *so nice* to write and publish small Javascript libraries in 2020.
 Or to explore other developer's amazing tools like [Sindre Sorhus'](https://github.com/sindresorhus/).

-But it's also a very nice concept that I can pick up fully working environments to start a large application from scratch.
+It's also a very nice concept that I can pick up fully working environments to start a large application from scratch.
 With hundreds of tutorials about how to use them.

 However, and this is what this whole article is about, these are two fairly separated, well defined narratives.
 I believe they are growing further apart, making new developers very confused.